trident

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly advises to use after generating a diagram to verify correctness, providing clear context.
-Does not explicitly state when not to use or list alternatives, but the purpose is sufficiently distinct from siblings.
+The description explicitly advises to use this tool after generating a diagram to verify correctness, providing a clear usage context.
+It does not name alternatives or exclusions, but the guidance is sufficient for a read-only utility tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.